 You can expect Tesla to add more capabilities with the Wi-Fi connected wall connectors.

-The cable (18-foot length) is shorter than the second generation of 24-foot length.
-So the cable of the Tesla gen 3 wall charger may not reach all corners of a garage.
+The Tesla Wall Connector offers two options of cable length, 18-foot and 24-foot.
+The 24-foot cable is preferred because the 18-foot cable of the Tesla wall charger may not reach all corners of a garage.

 The wall charger can offer up to 48 amps of power.